Sex and Love

-Sex and Love is the tenth studio album recorded by Spanish recording artist Enrique Iglesias.
+Sex and Love is the tenth studio album recorded by Spanish singer Enrique Iglesias.
 It was released on 14 March 2014 by Republic Records.
 The album's three Spanish singles—"Loco", "El Perdedor", and "Bailando"—reached No. 1 on the Billboard Hot Latin Songs chart.
 The album features guest vocals from Jennifer Lopez, Kylie Minogue, Descemer Bueno, Pitbull, Flo Rida, Anthony Touma, Romeo Santos, Mickael Carreira, Marco Antonio Solís, Yandel, Gente de Zona, Luan Santana, India Martínez, and Sean Paul.
 Sex and Love won the Lo Nuestro Award for Pop Album of the Year.

 Background

 Iglesias explained the reasoning behind the title Sex and Love, saying: "It's one of the first things I thought about when I listened to the whole body of work.
 I think it's something we can all relate to no matter what religion, no matter what personality, no matter what colour, we can all relate to it."

 Iglesias has described his album as fun and sexual, while some of it is more introspective and nostalgic.
 He then went on to say: "The words go together, but they can be separate and inspire different feelings and thoughts.
 It's all-encompassing.
 When you turn on the radio, what are the themes that everybody relates to?
 We all relate to sex and love.
 That's why when you hear music – 90% of the time – it derives from those two feelings."